 Social media is now a common tool in corporate communication toolbox.
 However, if you don’t stay up to date with the most recent algorithm and platform changes, you may be missing out on important functionality and opportunities.

-What does it take to define and implement a Social Media Strategy?
+What does it take to define and implement a corporate Social Media Strategy?

 There are many elements to consider when planning your strategy, and the most important one that you’ll need to address before implementing it is which platforms are best for your business.
 Facebook, Instagram, Twitter, Pinterest, YouTube, are the main (but not the only) social networks available.
 Each platform has its own logic, its own audience, and its own content types, but they share a common denominator: they each make it possible to aggregate, share, and create communities around themes and events.